ewoks-kit/ewoksorange/doc/note_on_designs.rst

 .. _design 1:

-Inheriting from :class:`OWEwoksWidget` and use `ewokstaskclass` instance directly
+Inheriting from :class:`OWEwoksWidgetNoThread` and use `ewokstaskclass` instance directly
 ---------------------------------------------------------------------------------

 This is the default design to Be used.
 This is the designed used in the `ewoks example 1 addon`.

-On this case we made Orange Widget inherit from :class:`OWEwoksWidget` and with we define the ewoks :class:Task to be used.
+On this case we made Orange Widget inherit from :class:`OWEwoksWidgetNoThread` and with we define the ewoks :class:Task to be used.

 .. code-block:: python

-    from ewoksorange.bindings import OWEwoksWidget
+    from ewoksorange.bindings import OWEwoksWidgetNoThread
     from ewoksorange.gui.parameterform import ParameterForm
     from ewokscore.tests.examples.tasks.sumtask import SumTask

     class Adder1(
-        OWEwoksWidget,
+        OWEwoksWidgetNoThread,
         ewokstaskclass=SumTask,
     ):
         pass